 Most managers easily spend over 40 hours a week at work, and fatigue, family life, and health issues can change how we approach the job.
 Hell, it may be just because of traffic.
 This also works both ways.
 Our work schedules change the way approach our personal life as well.
 On any day, your plate is filled with dozens of different activities and pressures to manage.
 Just to get to work and direct people going through the same things.
 Oh, and don't forget - put on a smile on your face, go after those goals, and don't let anything hold you back! #leadership

-There are many time-management and self-management tools out there, there is a vast world of checklists, and reminders, and productivity managers.
+Our life's daily pressures and demands are good enough to see how easy and valuable it can be to take shortcuts and draw conclusions.
+This can look like something small, like eating unhealthy fast food to save time, or something big like fudging numbers to get a raise.
+There are many good time-management and self-management tools out there and a vast world of checklists, reminders, and productivity managers.
+Be wary, they don't just magically work.
+You have to be sure to dedicate the time to use them.
 You can also utilize professional allies and therapists.
-Of course, these tools will help improve your approach to work and life, I always recommend taking the time to find some that work for you.
+Of course, these tools will help improve your approach to work and life.
+I always recommend taking the time to find some that work for you.
 Even something as simple as a checklist can help you from taking shortcuts in your day.
-The thing is none of them will make it go away.
-Things will always keep happening, you will have to adjust.
-The right approach is to be aware of it, plan for it, and understand how these variables effect your work life and those around you.
-Allow it to inform your experiences about managing your life, your work, and the people around you.
-When these pressures start to pile up, you will be more wary, and you can practice skills to help you become more proficient in avoiding the pitfalls.
+The thing is, none of them will make it go away.
+Things will always keep happening, and you have to adjust.
+The right approach is to be aware of it, plan for it, and understand how these variables affect your work life and those around you.
+Allow it to inform your experiences about managing your life, work, and the people around you.
+When these pressures start to pile up, you will be warier, and you can practice skills to help you become more proficient in avoiding the pitfalls.

 The Power Dynamic